-There are four National Area Command Teams.
-Area Command works directly for Agency Administrator(s) and is an extension of the incident command function primarily designed to manage a very large incident that has multiple incident management teams assigned.
-The function of the teams are to coordinate the determination of incident: objectives, strategies, priorities for scarce resources, and coordination of demobilization.
+There are four national area command teams.
+Area command works directly for agency administrator(s) and is an extension of the incident command to manage a very large incident that has multiple incident management teams assigned.
+The

-Teams are comprised of the following six positions - four specific and two trainees identified by the Area Commander.
+Teams are comprised of the following six personnel-four specific and two trainees identified by the area commander.